redavmok/tafe/pyrdle/readme.md

 ### Installing

-* Download the program file to your desktop
+* Download and save the program file to your desktop

 ### Executing program